Jadeng62/H2H-frontend/README.md

 This refactor uses [vite](https://vitejs.dev/guide/)

-## Note: You will need to manually configure your Firebase account
+## Note: You must manually configure your Firebase account

 ### TO DO: